-With ADHD, the brain is simply not producing or utilizing enough of the neurotransmitters dopamine or norepinephrine.
+With ADHD, the brain is not producing or utilizing enough of the neurotransmitters dopamine or norepinephrine.

-Without sufficient neurotransmitters, there is not enough of them to activate the frontal lobe of the brain – the area responsible for providing us with the benefit of “executive functions.”
-Executive functions include our ability to pay attention to things less interesting, the ability to filter out environmental stimuli or remember details (You can learn more about executive functions in my course Your Best Year Ever With ADHD or my ADHD Medications Course).
+Without sufficient neurotransmitters, there is not enough to activate the brain’s frontal lobe – the area responsible for providing us with the benefit of “executive functions.”
+Executive functions include our ability to pay attention to things less interesting and filter out environmental stimuli or remember details (You can learn more about executive functions in my course Your Best Year Ever With ADHD or my ADHD Medications Course).

-For my son, and for many others, confirmation of the need for more active neurotransmitters in his brain came when he started taking ADHD medication, like Ritalin or Adderall, that is designed and formulated to specifically and only activate specific neurotransmitters.
+For my son, and many others, confirmation of the need for more active neurotransmitters in his brain came when he started taking ADHD medication, like Ritalin or Adderall, which is designed and formulated to specifically and only activate specific neurotransmitters.

 Better Grades in Six Weeks

 The difference when my son took the medication was like night and day.
-Finally he was able to hold his attention on reading and his grade level increased three grades in six weeks!
-He wanted to read, the problem was not his motivation, but that his brain was just not able to focus on the task because he did not have enough dopamine to help him keep his attention.
+Finally, he could hold his attention on reading, and his grade level increased by three grades in six weeks!
+He wanted to read; the problem was not his motivation but that his brain could not focus on the task because he did not have enough dopamine to help him keep his attention.

-ADHD is also similar to someone whose vision is impaired and needs glasses.
-If you have poor vision, you cannot simply force yourself to make your eyes focus.
-We don’t hesitate to see an eye specialist and if found needing, provide and wear corrective lenses.
-Interestingly, we never worry that wearing glasses at a young age will weaken eyesight later.
-Imagine if we believed that impaired vision should not be corrected or was optional!
+ADHD is similar to someone with impaired vision and needs glasses.
+If you have poor eyesight, you cannot simply force yourself to make your eyes focus.
+We don’t hesitate to see an eye specialist and, if found needing, provide and wear corrective lenses.
+Interestingly, we never worry that wearing glasses at a young age will weaken our eyesight later.
+Imagine if we believed impaired vision should not be corrected or optional!

-What we know about people who are not getting enough dopamine and other neurotransmitters to their frontal lobe is that they often struggle academically, personally and professionally.
-They struggle with low self-esteem, lack of confidence and are more likely to seek out alternative ways to self-medicate, trying to get their brain to focus or calm down.
+What we know about people not getting enough dopamine and other neurotransmitters to their frontal lobe is that they often struggle academically, personally, and professionally.
+They struggle with low self-esteem and lack confidence and are more likely to seek out alternative ways to self-medicate, trying to get their brain to focus or calm down.

 When a person takes a stimulant medication such as Ritalin or Adderall that targets specific neurotransmitters, it helps to activate dopamine or norepinephrine so it can be utilized by the brain more effectively.